 REQ-NPN-FUN-03 The 3GPP management system shall have the capability to receive SLA requirements from authorized NPN-SC and then translating the SLA requirements into service and network resources related requirements.

-REQ-NPN-FUN-04 The 3GPP management system shall have the capability to evaluate SLS assurance related to an NPN.
+REQ-NPN-FUN-04 Void.

 REQ-NPN-FUN-05 The 3GPP management system shall have the capability to restrict the exposure of management capabilities and corresponding managed resources to NPN-SC.